(Photo from Wiki Media Commons)

 "Sure, sure, of course," Toru said.

-I picked up a tasting spoon and dipped inside of the bowl.
+I picked up a tasting spoon and dipped it inside the bowl.
 The mix tasted sweet, with the flavor of Bonito flakes in the dashi.

 "It's quite—dashi flavored," I said.
 "Dashi is very predominant."